amancioandre/landing-v2/content/en/posts/2018-11-22-a-journeyman.md

 title: "A Journeyman"
 date: 2018-11-22T17:38:37-03:00
 type: "post"
-draft: true
+draft: false
 featured-img: "https://miro.medium.com/max/1000/0*5MO7Y9Q1sMfJAZI0"
 topics:
     - "Carreer"
     - "Self"
-tags: []
+tags:
+    - "Career"
+    - "Self"
+    - "Me"
 categories:
     - "Hero\'s Journey"
     - "Apprenticeship"
     - "Developer"
-description: ""
+    - "Self Discovery"
+description: "About my own discover as a programmer"
 ---

 The term Hero's Journey was first brought to us by the anthropologist **Joseph Campbell** on this book ["The Hero with a Thousand Faces"]() which describes the fundamental narrative of the mono-myth that bases the histories of many historical myths, such as _Buddha_, _Christ_, _Moses_, etc.